 | || |

-Beginning in fall of 2017 we are cutting back on the early harvesting of Oriental Lily bulbs.
-Because our growing season in the Pacific Northwest is getting shorter and shorter each year, with less heat over summer, Orientals simply need more time in the latter part of the season to finish maturing, harden and firm up for harvest.
-Without going into the debate over global warming / cooling / climate change, we have found that the Oriental lilies on our farm are emerging later in the spring each year, blooming normally in July/August, but are not starting to plump up and mature until mid or late October.
+Because our growing season here in the Pacific Northwest is getting shorter and shorter each year, with less heat over summer, we are finding that the Orientals simply need more time in the latter part of the season to fully harden off, and firm up for harvest.
+Without going into the debate over global warming / cooling / climate change, we have found that the Oriental lilies on our farm are emerging later (a month or more than in the past) in the spring each year due to the excessive, prolonged cold along with heavy rains, and though blooming normally in July/August, they are not starting to fully firm up for safe digging until mid or late October.
 Leaves are staying green until much later than usual, which means the lily bulbs are still using them to grow a bigger bulb.

-Rather than fight Mother Nature, Oriental lilies are now being scheduled for harvest November and December - after our fall shipping is completed - in order to insure the highest quality bulbs for all our customers.
-This means that only Asiatic, Trumpet and Orienpet lilies are listed in the Fall 2017 catalog.
-However, should July and August become warm enough, any varieties ready ready for the regular September harvest will be found listed under “Web Only”.
-Please note that the difference between the same lily bulb planted in fall vs. spring, is that the spring planted bulbs will be about 1/3 shorter and about 10 to 14 days later to bloom the first season, and will adjust to normal height and flowering times the following summer.
+Rather than fight Mother Nature, Oriental lilies are now being scheduled for harvest November and December only - after our fall shipping is completed - in order to insure the highest quality bulbs for all our customers.
+This means that only Asiatic, Trumpet and Orienpet lilies will be offered in the fall and our Orientals will only be offered for spring planting.
+Please note that the difference between the same lily bulb planted in fall vs. spring, is that the spring planted bulbs will be about 20% shorter and about 10 to 14 days later to bloom the first season, and will adjust to normal height and flowering times the following summer.

 Wild Lily bulbs making up the genus Lilium belong to the family Liliaceae comprising of approximately 200 genera made up of approximately 2,000 lily species.
 There are in the neighborhood of 110 to 120 Lilium species depending on whose classification you reference.
 For the full article, click Knowledge Base